About the Fellowship

 Items below should be submitted through the online application

-- Letter of Recommendation from a faculty member, preferably a member of senior leadership (president/chancellor, provost, vice president, or dean)
+- Letter of Recommendation from a faculty member or administrator at your institution

 CSUF Student & 2019 Frederick Douglass Global Fellow